 Person re-identification in camera networks consists in matching observations of individuals across disjoint views in a network of surveillance cameras.
-This task is sometimes also referred to as multi-camera single person tracking.

 The appearance of individuals varies greatly through the scenes, due to possibly different acquisition devices and ambient illumination, changes in viewpoints, illumination conditions, shadows, occlusions, different pose/orientation of the person that has to be searched for, as well as the presence of other similar individuals that populate the scenes.

 Re-identification methods can be roughly divided into single-shot and multiple-shot approaches.
 The former have only one occurrence of the individual to be searched, while the latter integrate information over time using multiple views of the subject tracked in the video-stream upon the first indication as suspect given by the operator.
 The appearance-based features to describe the suspect are used to build a "signature" of the person.
 Then the frames of the video streams captured by other surveillance cameras are analyzed, possibly only in compatible times and restricted regions (e.g. when the person might be where motion is detected), generating local signatures as well.
 Signatures are compared with the descriptor of the suspect and if they are similar likely locations are suggested.
 The main challenge are: which features to consider and how to define the similarity between them.

 In this project TeV developed a single-shot re-identification module and integrated it in the video surveillance system, in order to propose hypothesis of re-identifications.
 It is a supervised method to compute a scoring function that, when applied to a pair of images, provides a score expressing the likelihood that they depict the same individual.